sdouglas/biomod/README.md

 To update these libraries, go into the /assets/scss directory and type `update neat` and `update bourbon`.

+### The blog

+By adding this line to _config.yml
+excerpt_separator: <!--more-->
+We can add <!--more--> to a blog, so it cuts off the exerpt display at its location.
+This is important as a LONG blog post will display in its entirety on the front page.
+You don't want that.

 ### technologies I'll investigate

 This site offers search based on an RSS feed, useful for static sites.
 I'll investigate.